Frequently Asked Questions.

 We are always available as a resource with any questions that you might have...
 And we ALWAYS love to see updated pictures of your baby!!

 10. Do you Show your cats?

-Yes we will be showing some of our breeding cats, and will update any title changes or awards they win.
+We will be showing some of our breeding cats and will update any appropriate title changes or awards they win.

-This is our personal home that we raise the Maine Coons in, due to health we do not allow random visits to our home, we can FaceTime/Skype with you so that you can see the kitten in action, however when it is time for the kitten to go to their new furrever homes, we will meet you outside of our home at either the vet or the local cafe'.
+This is our personal home that we raise the Maine Coons in.
+Due to our own health and that of our kitties, we do not allow random visits to our home.
+If you would like to see your kitty in action, we can arrange a time to FaceTime/Skype with you.
+When it is time for the kitten to go to their new furrever home, a meeting place and time will be arranged prior to pick up.

-Due to increase in pricing of vet cost, cat food, litter, toys, bedding, cat trees, insurance, vet bills, etc, our kitten prices have also increase.
-Pricing or availability dates subject to change without notice.
+Due to an increase in the pricing of vet bills, cat food, litter, toys, bedding, cat trees, insurance, etc., our kitten prices have also increased accordingly.
+Pricing or availability dates are subject to change without notice.
 Terms and Conditions are also subject to change.
-Shipping is not being offered right now, when and if we do ship kittens, we will update this page.
+Shipping is not being offered right now.
+When and if we do decide to continue shipping kittens, we will update this page appropriately.